Here’s a scenario for you: you do your due diligence as an aquarist and enjoy a happy aquarium for some time.

 Also, be sure that the fish was kept in an environment that was not stressing it to the point of death.

 Is it possible that your aquarium was too small for the fish in the first place?
-There is just a handful of fish that could comfortably live in a 5-gallon tank.

 And finally, small fish usually have a shorter life span and die more often from old age, than larger species.

 The larger the fish that died, the smaller the chance it has passed away from old age.